otse/apolune/README.md

 `h` contains forward declarations and some global external definitions, which are defined in `main.cpp`

-`ap/def .cpp & .h` contains most regions, textures and colors
+`ap/def- .cpp & .h` contains most regions, textures and colors

-`ap/bulk.cpp` this contains glyphs for some fonts so it's very lengthy
+`ap/bulk.cpp` this contains fonts so it's very lengthy

 Unused
 `ap/Asteroid`